 “Now.
 Now I’ve got all my doctrines sorted out and meticulously organized, everything has been examined thoroughly and these are my rational conclusions.
 I’ve got the ‘in’ on God.
 I have arrived, I am woke.”
 But no!
 No no no. Not even possible.
 There is no full arrival this side of heaven – it’s only an illusion.
 No matter how much we learn and improve and change and grow, we’re never going to reach perfection in this life – there will always be more to learn.

-So, no matter where we are on life’s journey, we must stay aware of the vanity of enlightenment so that we can resist it at every turn, mortifying pride wherever it rears.
-No matter how confident we feel in our beliefs, how certain, we must always acknowledge the possibility of being mistaken in various areas.
-And to remember that we can be completely right in one regard and wholly wrong in another.
+So, no matter where we are on life’s journey, we must remain aware of the vanity of enlightenment so that we can resist it at every turn, mortifying pride wherever it rears.
+No matter how confident we feel in our beliefs, how certain, we must acknowledge the possibility of being mistaken in various areas.
+And to remember that we can be completely right in one regard but wholly wrong in another.

 Our beliefs are always abstract.
 The concrete is how we treat people.